 Documentation of compliance shall be submitted to the AHJ demonstrating the building owner has complied with the Standard through submission of documentation in accordance with section Z4.1, Z4.2, Z4.3, Z4.4 or Z4.5.
 Additional requirements for continued reporting may be required as specified in Z4.6.

-Z4.1 Documentation of Compliance through Exemptions.
-Building owners seeking approval of an application for exemption shall submit to the AHJ the form G Documentation of Compliance through ExemptionApplication for Exemption Certificate documenting the following:.
-1. The building owners shall demonstrate they meet the condition for exemption by submitting evidence to the AHJ that their building qualifies for one of the exemptions listed in Z4.1(2), and this Section 4. .
+Z4.1 Documentation of Compliance through Exemption.
+Building owners seeking approval of an application for exemption shall submit to the AHJ the form G Documentation of Compliance through ExemptionApplication for Exemption Certificate documenting the following:

+1. The building owners shall demonstrate they meet the condition for exemption by submitting evidence to the AHJ that their building qualifies for one of the exemptions listed in Z4.1(2), and this Section 4.

 (a) Compliance with the exemption must be verified by the owner based on the building as it is anticipated to be occupied and operating on the compliance date.